LawleySpring2018/games-tourism-spring2018/README.md

 You will write a 5-7 page paper identifying opportunities for games (beyond what you worked on in Production Studio) that would address challenges faced by either tourists or tourism providers in Dubrovnik (or another tourist destination).
 Due week 14.

 ## Group Game Project (IGME 580 Grade)
 Projects will be assessed twice; once at the end of week 7, and once at the end of the semester.
+Your group will also turn in a series of progress reports throughout the semester.

-### Midterm Assessment (30% of final grade)
+### Midterm Assessment (20% of final grade)
 I will assess your group's progress at the end of week 7.
 This assessment will include your pitches, proposals, ongoing documentation, and team communication and organization effectiveness.
 I will include a peer evaluation component in this assessment.

 If you have created a prototype and/or performed a playtest, I will review that separately, and will use it to determine whether you should apply to pitch your game at the Reboot Develop conference.
+Applications for the ptiching sessions are due by March 18 at 6pm (which is the day before spring break ends).

+### Project Updates (20% of final grade)
+Your group will submit a project progress report at the end of weeks 6, 8, 10, 12, and 14.
+Each will be worth 4% of your final grade.
+They should be collaboratively written in Google Docs, so that I'm able to see who contributed and how.

-### Final Assessment (70% of final grade)
+### Final Assessment (60% of final grade)
 Your final assessment will include all prototypes and playtests, design documentation, team communication and effectiveness, and the final version of the game itself.
 I will include a peer evaluation component in this assessment, as well.